 For those on daily forms of testosterone such as gel, folx can still have some fluctuation in levels, but they’ll be a bit less drastic than those on injectable.
 (Read up more on T routes here.)

 As folx are starting testosterone, or coming back to it after a long break or lapse in care, we need to monitor their testosterone and hemoglobin levels every three months.
 After typically two-to-four rounds of labs, folx generally find their resting dose, which is the dose that suits their body and their desired speed of change.
 From there on out, we generally recommend labs every year, for however long folx are on testosterone, just to keep an eye on things and adjust if needed.

+Presently, FOLX is able to order labs sent to members’ nearest Quest Diagnostics PSC (Patient Service Center).
 The Quest Diagnostics test requires going in-person and having a vial of blood drawn through a needle.
-Important to know if you choose to go to Quest-- they are required to use members’ legal names on the lab requisition form, which can be uncomfortable for some, and can lead to Quest technicians using deadnames or incorrect pronouns, as well as encountering unpredictable nonbinary- and trans-competency and sensitivity among technicians.
+Important to know if you choose to go to Quest -- they are required to use members’ legal names on the lab requisition form, which can be uncomfortable for some, and can lead to Quest technicians using deadnames or incorrect pronouns, as well as encountering unpredictable nonbinary- and trans-competency and sensitivity among technicians.
 Unfortunately, this is the widest reaching network of in-person labs to support our telehealth care.
 We are working to improve lab testing for our members, but we wouldn’t feel right not sharing this.

 Finally, for those switching over to FOLX for HRT care, we are able to accept testosterone and hematocrit labs that were drawn within the last year, as long as they were done while on the same route and dosage requested from FOLX.
 One less needle!